StevenSchuerstedt/web-page/content/sketches/quantum_computing/index.md

 - how to compute phi in general case?
 $$a + bi$$
 $$\phi = \arcsin(\frac{b}{\sin{\arcsin{\sqrt{a^2+b^2}}}})$$
+- measure in a different base to show the phase difference of first example?

+#### Measuring
+- measure with respect to z axis (so 0 or 1)
+- measure with respect to x axis (so + or -) Information could be encoded in both ways, but not both at the same time qiskit only allows measuring in the z basis (so rotate qubits instead of measuring device)

+=> heisenberg uncertainty principle
+Z^2 + X^2 <= 1

 #### two Qubit System
 A two Qubit system is the tensor product between two Qubits, so in general